qdrant/qdrant-cloud-support-tools/support-bundle/README.md

-# Hybrid Cloud Support Bundle
+# Qdrant Hybrid Cloud / Private Cloud Support Bundle

-This tool collects logs and configuration files from a Qdrant Hybrid Cloud environment and all managed Qdrant database clusters, and bundles them in a `tgz` archive for easy sharing with Qdrant Support Engineers.
+This tool collects logs and configuration files from a Qdrant Hybrid Cloud or Private Cloud environment and all managed Qdrant database clusters in it.
+It bundles them in a `tgz` archive for easy sharing with Qdrant Support Engineers.

 ## Prerequisites